Awesome

 If you are starting this tutorial at one of the proctored tutorial events, then we've already provided you with a virtual machine that has all of the required software installed.
 Ask an instructor for a USB stick with the VM image.

-To build the virtual machine
+To build a virtual machine with the P4 development tools.

 Requirements